ShaiNa111/Home-Assignment-Text-Processing-Microservices/README.md

 # Home-Assignment-Text-Processing-Microservices

-This project provides text processing microservices (summarization, sentiment analysis, etc.) using FastAPI and gRPC, packaged with Docker for easy deployment.
+This project provides text processing microservices (tokenization, sentiment analysis, sentence splitting and NER) using FastAPI and gRPC, packaged with Docker for easy deployment.
 In addition, create CI using GitHub Actions